thibaudcolas/frontend-starter-kit/docs/launch-checklist.md

 ### Performance

+- [ ] All static assets (CSS, JS, SVG, JSON) are minified and concatenated
 - [ ] TODO - Single pages are less than the allocated performance budget (unless there's a very good reason not to)
 - [ ] Run through [Google page speed](https://developers.google.com/speed/pagespeed/), [GTmetrix](https://gtmetrix.com/)
-- [ ] Configure the performance monitoring on the site's most important page (homepage?) on [SpeedCurve](https://speedcurve.com)
+- [ ] Use [SpeedCurve](https://speedcurve.com) to onfigure the performance monitoring on the site's most important page (homepage?)
-- [ ] Font files are available in WOFF, WOFF2, and EOT/OTF if relevant (IE8 / Android Stock Browser)
 - [ ] TODO – Critical CSS is extracted and inlined in the HTML file if relevant
 - [ ] Web fonts should be kept to a minimum (talk with designers)
 - [ ] Subset webfonts to remove unused characters (http://www.subsetter.com/, https://github.com/miguelsousa/source-sans-pro-subset)
+- [ ] Font files are available in WOFF, WOFF2, and EOT/OTF if relevant (IE8 / Android Stock Browser)

 ### Deployment